International

 Executive Power

-The President is both the Head of State and the Head of Government.
-He or she holds executive power.
-The President and Vice President are both elected by universal suffrage for a single term of four years and cannot be reelected, even for a nonconsecutive term.
+The President is both the Head of State and the Head of Government and holds executive power.
+The President and Vice President are elected by universal suffrage for a four-year term.
+They cannot be re-elected for a consecutive term but may run again after sitting out at least one term.

 Legislative Power